 Stocking a first aid kit with these items means you have a well-stocked kit with which to address most injuries you come across.

 The “extras category” are things that you can make do without, but by including them, your kit allows you to deal with a wider range of scenarios.
 These can include:

 - A torch: allows you to attract help, warn others you are nearby, and be able to perform first aid in the dark.
-Attracting help and warning others can also be achieved through including a whistle
+Attracting help and warning others can also be achieved by including a whistle

 - A blanket: keeps people warm, a key part of treating hypothermia

 - Kitchen film: able to dress and protect burns and scalds

 - Survival bags: a kind of sleeping bag which protects an injured person from the elements until such a time when they can be rescued

 - High vis jacket: useful when attending a roadside accident, helping to draw attention to you and warn others you are nearby